Johnson Wax Headquarters: Great workroom

-Wright decided to put all clerical staff in the great workroom, which is variously cited as measuring 128 by 208 ft or 130 by 210 ft.
+Wright decided to put all clerical staff in the great workroom, measuring about 130 by 210 ft.
+(Note: Multiple sources give a more precise size of 128 by 208 ft.
+McCarter 1997 gives different dimensions of 120 by 200 ft.)
 Its design was heavily based on that of Wright's Capital Journal headquarters in Oregon.
 The interior primarily uses concrete, though some brick was also used.
 The floor is covered with rubber tiles, which are painted a Cherokee red.
 S. C. Johnson keeps a collection of Cherokee-red tiles in case the floor tiles need to be replaced.
 The great workroom is illuminated by rooftop skylights and by the facade's glass bands, in addition to artificial lighting.
 Wooden blinds are installed in front of the Pyrex glass tubes to reduce glare.

 The room is arranged in an open plan, with space for around 200 desks.
 When it was completed, the room was large enough to host meetings for S. C. Johnson's entire workforce, including laborers at nearby factories.
 Departments with related functions were placed next to each other.
 For example, the billing and credit departments worked in the western portion of the room, while the outgoing mail, records, and sales departments worked in the eastern portion.
 Tafel described the great workroom as "the first landscaped office" because of the flexible interior layout.
 The great workroom is surrounded by a 17 ft mezzanine with offices for departmental heads and junior executives.
 Offices occupy the outermost 14 ft of the mezzanine, while a corridor protrudes 3 ft inward.
 The mezzanine included offices for the cost, accounting, and traffic departments, in addition to an office for S. C. Johnson's assistant treasurer.
 In addition to individual filing rooms for each department, there was storage space for S. C. Johnson's general files under the southern end of the mezzanine.
 Mail equipment was placed under the eastern part of the mezzanine.
 Cork boards were installed under the mezzanine to dampen sound.